How to Build a Harmonic Minor Scale

 2. Using the Natural Minor Scale

-From here, we figure out that C is our 7th degree, which we must raise by a half step.
+We can see that our 7th degree here is the note "C", which we must raise by a half step.
 The result:

 D harmonic minor scale, ascending and descending